-STATEMENT OF CORPORATE GOVERNANCE BY THE BOARD OF TRUSTEES (continued)
+STATEMENT OF CORPORATE GOVERNANCE BY THE BOARD OF TRUSTEES (continued) for the year ended 31 December 2021

 The Board of Trustees view good governance not only as complying with legislative provisions and applying the relevant principles of the King Code on corporate governance, but view it as integral to the success, sustainability and financial soundness of the Netcare Medical Scheme.
 The Trustees are satisfied that the Scheme has in all material respects complied with the provisions and spirit of its rules, the Medical Schemes Act 131 of 1998, as amended and its regulations, other than those matters noted in the Board of Trustees report.